Home / Blogs & Insights / How to Start an Online Casino in 2026

 The most common reason new online gambling businesses fail is not a bad product.
 It is running out of money before reaching profitability.

-Most operators underestimate two things.
-First, how long it takes to reach profit — typically 12–24 months.
+Most operators underestimate two things, and both relate to time rather than product quality.
+First, how long it takes to reach profit — which varies by market, licensing costs, and acquisition strategy, and often takes longer than operators initially model.
 Second, how much working capital is needed to cover player wins and bonus liabilities in the early months.
 Plan for both from the start.

 Full startup cost breakdown — white-label, single market launch